 Spend Some Time on the Beach

 No matter what time of the year you visit Nafpaktos, you should spend some time on its beaches.
 The city itself hosts two lovely pebbled beaches on both sides of the port.
 Grobovo Beach, on the east, is relatively narrow.
 Psani Beach, on the west, is bigger and therefore less crowded.
 Traffic is prohibited in both streets running along the beaches.
-Giant trees offer the desired shade, just like the parasols of numerous bars and restaurants.
+Giant trees offer much-needed shade, just like the parasols of numerous bars and restaurants.
 You can also choose between the two beaches close to the city.
 Monastiraki, to the east, is in a fishing village.
 Platanaki, to the west, is even more relaxed.

 Go on a Day Trip